FelicityRC/blackjack-project/README.md

 ## _To Run Locally_

-- fork then clone this reposoitory
+- fork then clone this repository

 - run npm i